 USCIS has also notified all prospective petitioners with selected registrations that they are eligible to file an H-1B cap-subject petition.
 Eligible petitions may be filed starting April 1, 2021.

-We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific immigration case.
+We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific immigration case.
 We’d also be happy to clarify any of the information contained here about H-1B visas.

 Contact us today!
 We are here to help.